DS1S/csc207-proj/phase1/readme.txt

     2. Open up Migration package
     3. Run ModelCreator (This class just rebuilds the ser files with default data) its not intended to be part of our actual "program" so please don't mark it as such.
-Its main is separated so we dont rebuild the data each time on run.
+Its main is separated so we don't rebuild the data each time on run.
     4. Next, head to the Main Package in src, and run the main method for TechConferenceMain
     5. As seen in the ModelCreator Class there are three default users u can select to login in with.
             1. user1 pass1 - attendee